cjdelisle/cjdns/README_HR.md

 If it says: `cat: /dev/net/tun: Permission denied` You're probably using a VPS based on the OpenVZ virtualization platform.
 Ask your provider to enable the TUN/TAP device - this is standard protocol so they should know exactly what you need.
-If you're on OS X, don't worry about this step.
+If you're on macOS, don't worry about this step.

 ### 1. Stvorite novu konfiguracijsku datoteku